bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Bugs/Bugs.md

 // FIX: Had to add an "S" to "AddMessage" identifier

 3.)When trying to pull information from Firebase server, message threads are not populating upon app startup.
-    //FIX: When trying to decode incoming messageThreads through JSON, Typecasting the incoming data in order to allow xcode to decode the JSON
+//FIX: Making sure that the incoming data on the MessageThread is displayed as a dictionary and then using a compactMap filter to sort them out.